Col-E/r8/doc/retrace.md

 Retracing tools supporting this versioning scheme should issue a warning when given mapping files with versions higher than the version supported by the tool.

+- Version 1.0 was introduced by R8 in version 3.1.21

 ### Source File

 The source file information states what source file a class originated from.